ChenTianYi99/MR-SNWDC_virus/README.md

 This file provides the raw data for the plotted figures of the present study.

-Note: Seven-year phosphorus-related monitoring data (2015~2021) in the MR-SNWDC is available in Source data of Figs. 2a, 2b, S5.
+Note: Seven-year phosphorus-related monitoring data (2015~2021) in the MR-SNWDC is available in Source data of Figs. 2A, 2B, and S5.